The Children’s Library in Downtown Orlando

 As a nod to the library’s director, Dorothy Field, scenes from the Wizard of Oz books by L. Frank Baum, including the castle were part of the new Children’s Library decor.

-Peruse the many photographs of the Children’s Department in the 1966 Orlando Public Library, the 1986 expansion and the Grand Opening celebration of the Children’s Library on the first floor of the Main library on May 23, 1999.
+Be sure to view the many photographs of the Children’s Department in the 1966 Orlando Public Library, the 1986 expansion and the Grand Opening celebration of the Children’s Library on the first floor of the Main library on May 23, 1999, below under IMAGES and DOCUMENTS.

 Back to topBasement layout with furnishings for the Children's Department 1986 building